kbpease/packer-vyos/README.md

 At the end of this process, you should have a vCenter template created that you can "clone to VM..." to your heart's content.

-We use terraform to deploy copies of that template & configure it - look for a terraform-vyos repo for an exmaple, coming soon.
+We use terraform to deploy copies of that template & configure it - look for a terraform-vyos repo for an example, coming soon.